DVLens/Csharp-Examples/README.md

 # Csharp-Examples
-Storing here some of my C# examples that i consider
+Storing here some of my C# examples that I consider useful or just for practice